jhoblitt/puppet-selenium/README.md

 `Boolean` defaults to: `true`

-Wether or not this module should manage the group of the system role account.
+Weather or not this module should manage the group of the system role account.

 ##### `install_root`